 Everything Las Vegas Raiders Coach Antonio Pierce Said From Training Camp

-COSTA MESA, Cal.—The Las Vegas Raiders have come to California, Costa Mesa, specifically for training camp, and as always, where the Silver and Black go, so do we.
+COSTA MESA, Cal.—The Las Vegas Raiders invaded Costa Mesa, California, and even though the local NFL teams prevented tens of thousands of fans from attending, the Silver and Black marched on.

-The pads came on today for the first time during the 2024 NFL Training Camp; today, we offer

 You can watch the entire press conference below:

-The Raiders are fortunate to have Antonio Pierce as their head coach.
-Here is a partial transcript of his most recent press conference.
+The Raiders Coach Antonio Pierce spoke from camp and below is a partial transcript of what he said.

-Q: From your time as a player, do you have a specific favorite memory from your first time putting on pads at training camp?

-Coach Pierce: "Yeah, I did an Oklahoma drill with Marty Schottenheimer, and that was real.
-And we had to go multiple times.
-Vets went, Bruce Smith went, Darrell Green went, some old guys.
-They didn't like it, but it was no fair dodging.
-It was very humbling."
+Q: What's the plan with Aidan O’Connell and Gardner Minshew for the scrimmage tomorrow night?

+Coach Pierce: “Oh, just split reps like we've been doing.
+Everything will be split reps all the way up until even going into Minnesota, everything will be 50-50.”

 Ensure you follow on X (Twitter) @HondoCarpenter and IG @HondoSr and never miss another breaking news story again.